mlswg/mls-protocol/draft-ietf-mls-protocol.md

 are afforded to Proposal and Commit messages.
 For example, an application that encrypts Proposal and Commit messages might distribute ratchet trees encrypted using a key exchanged over the MLS channel.

+Regardless of how the client obtains the tree, the client MUST verify that the root hash of the ratchet tree matches the `tree_hash` of the GroupContext before using the tree for MLS operations.

 # Extensibility